The Complete Resume Checklist

 Things you should NOT do with your resume

-• Do not use an infographic resume.
+- Do not use an infographic resume.
 Infographic resumes tend to use a lot of (unnecessary) colours, have an emphasis on aesthetics, and do not follow a standard structure.
 Because of this, they are harder to read and navigate.
-Some infographic resumes also use metrics/charts to measure how proficient a candidate is with a skill.
-These are confusing to interpret.
+Some infographic resumes also use metrics/charts to measure how proficient a candidate is with a skill, and they are confusing to interpret.

 Structure – sections and headings